visualizersdotnl/cookiedough/README.md

 - 25/07/2018: got it running, back in production.
 - Use Ground Control as sync. editor for Win10 (https://github.com/edoreshef/ground-control)

-Disclaimer: I've worked this over 10 years in varying states of mental clarity, so I know there's enough low hanging fruit!
+Disclaimer: I've worked this over 10 years in varying states of mental clarity, so I know there's enough low hanging fruit.

+** Has content from Comanche (videogame) & The Non-stop Ibiza Experience (demoscene, Orange), not intended for release. **